 Rabbi Rami Shapiro, on The Pirke Avot

-When we talk about that top billing, with "The Father," of course we're talking about God, The Creator, Omniscience, the Source of Everything, all being.
-Personified, this can be The Big Guy With the Beard; The Divine Mother; Brahma, etc. Conceptually, it's The Source, The Transcendent Unified Consciousness, The Universe, or Brahmin.
-It's That which we know is the power responsible for all being, That we want to get to know better (but often have a hard time doing it); under whose protection and care it would always be nice to live.
-What's really in charge, like it or not.
+When we talk about that top billing as "The Father," of course we're talking about God – The Creator, Omniscience, the Source of Every-thing, all being.
+Personified, this can be The Big Bearded Guy; Divine Mother; Brahma, etc., and conceptually, it's The Source, Transcendent Unified Consciousness, The Universe, or Brahman – the benevolent power that we know is the responsible for all being.
+It's a power that we'd like to get to know better (but often have a hard time doing it), under whose protection and care it would always be nice to live.
+It's the power of the Universe, like it or not.
 Einstein has a great quote about it:

 "The most important decision we have to make is whether we believe in a friendly universe, or in a hostile universe."

 The Quakers refer to it as: "The still,small voice," also known as our "voice of reason."
-It's intuition.
-Thinking without the intellect.
+It comes to us as intuition – intelligent thinking without intellect.
 Thinking from the heart.
-It comes from the place that's accessible to everyone, the place Yeshua talked about when he said:
+It arises from a place that's accessible to everyone, the place Yeshua (the Gnostic Jesus) talked about when he said:

 "The Kingdom is inside you, and it is outside you."